explorer7733/AnnaK-README-Generator/README.md

   npm init, npm i inquirer@8.2.4

   ## Usage
-  use the terminal, then answer the prompts
+  use the treminal, then answer the prompts

   ## License
   This application is covered by [MIT](https://opensource.org/licenses/MIT).